entwicklerstube/babel-plugin-root-import/README.md

 ### Don't let Flow be confused

 If you use Facebook's [Flow](https://flowtype.org/) for type-checking it is necessary to instruct it on how to map your chosen prefix to the root directory.
-Add the following to your `.flowconfig` file, replacing `{rootPathPrefix}` with your chosen prefix and `{rootPathSuffix}` with your chosen suffix.
+Add the following to your `.flowconfig` file, replacing `{rootPathPrefix}` with your chosen prefix (minus a trailing slash if any) and `{rootPathSuffix}` with your chosen suffix.
 ```
 [options]
 module.name_mapper='^{rootPathPrefix}/\(.*\)$' -> '<PROJECT_ROOT>/{rootPathSuffix}/\1'